 Michigan poker players will have a state tax of 4.25% applied to winnings, plus the federal tax of 25%.
 You may be able to deduct losses from your income tax return.
 You can read more about gambling winnings taxes here.

-Yes, you will have to be physically located within Michigan borders in order to log on and play poker but you do not have to be a Michigan resident.
+Yes, you will have to be physically located within Michigan borders to log on and play poker but you do not have to be a Michigan resident.
 Poker sites will use geolocation tools to pinpoint your exact whereabouts.